Silver Stand Up Competition

-- The annual event is supported by Jasper Carrot, Pam Ayres, Arthur Smith and Sir Bruce Forsyth.
+- The annual event is supported by Jasper Carrot, Pam Ayres & Arthur Smith

-The contestants each performed their 5 minute sets in front of the crowd and the judging panel; BBC radio presenter Monica Winfield, Martyn Allison from Big Difference Company and Louise Grainger from Equity union.
+- The contestants each performed their 5 minute sets in front of the crowd and the judging panel; BBC radio presenter Monica Winfield, Martyn Allison from Big Difference Company and Louise Grainger from Equity.

-Laughing Horse New Act of the Year finalist Pete Teckman has progressed through gong shows and open mic nights through to more established comedy nights, and performed his first full show Never Too Late at Leicester Comedy Festival 2016.
-On winning the competition, Pete said: “There were acts who entered with different levels of experience all having a go and it’s just really nice that there’s something there for older acts to to have a go at.
+On winning the competition, Pete said: “There were acts who entered with different levels of experience all having a go and it’s just really nice that there’s something there for older acts to have a go at.
 I think it’s a great competition.”

 Leicester Comedy Festival is renowned for nurturing new voices in comedy, and offering audiences the opportunity to be among the first to spot the stars of tomorrow.
 As well as the Silver Stand Up competition, the prestigious Leicester Mercury Comedian of the Year award has launched many of today’s comedy heroes, with Johnny Vegas, Miles Jupp and Rhod Gilbert all previous winners.